 The Middle English Texts series (MET) was launched in 1975.
-Its founding general editors, Manfred Görlach and Oliver Pickering, were succeeded in 2000 by the present team of three general editors: Margaret Connolly, William Marx, and Hans Sauer; their leadership of the series is supported by an advisory board of senior academics.
+Its founding general editors, Manfred Görlach and Oliver Pickering, were succeeded in 2000 by a team of three general editors: Margaret Connolly, William Marx, and Hans Sauer; their leadership of the series is supported by an advisory board of senior academics.
 From the outset Middle English Texts has been published by Universitätsverlag Winter, Heidelberg.
 The series has had a continuous history of publication, and most of its volumes continue to be available in print.
-At its 40th anniversary in 2015 the series comprised a total of 52 volumes; typically one or two volumes are published each year, with a considerable number of editions at various stages of preparation.
+At its 45th anniversary in 2020 the series comprised a total of 59 volumes; typically one or two volumes are published each year, with a considerable number of editions at various stages of preparation.

 Aims and Coverage